GR8505/School_District_Analysis/README.md

 # School District Analysis
 ____________________________________________________________________________________

+The following results were obtained using the following [code](https://github.com/GR8505/School_District_Analysis/blob/master/PyCitySchools_Challenge.ipynb).

 ## District Summary ##
-After replacing the reading and math scores for ninth graders at Thomas High School these were the changes that we observed in the District Summary:
+After replacing the reading and math scores for ninth graders at Thomas High School, these were the changes that we observed in the District Summary:
 * Average Math score decreased from 79 to 78.9
 * % Passing Math decreased from 75% to 74%